AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

 1. Access the **Product and Services** section and check **Adobe Campaign** is listed.
     If you cannot see **Adobe Campaign** contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html){_blank} to get it added.
 1. Click **Adobe Campaign** and select your Organization.

+    >[!CAUTION]
+    >
+    >If you have more than one organization, make sure to select the correct one.
+Learn more about Organizations [in this page](https://experienceleague.adobe.com/docs/control-panel/using/faq.html#ims-org-id){_blank}.

 1. Check that a **[!UICONTROL Product profile]** exists.
 If not, create it.
 No permission is required for this **[!UICONTROL Product profile]**.